Children of Ares: Hippolyta "Lyta" Milton

 Despite being surrounded by unsavory characters at such a young age, Lyta's personality remained sweet and friendly.
 She even took to waving hello to Wonder Woman when she would see her.
-On one occasion Circe had Lyta hide in the shadows and watch as Circe and Wonder Woman beat each other mercilessly.
+On one occasion, Circe had Lyta hide in the shadows and watch as Circe and Wonder Woman beat each other mercilessly.
 Confused and frightened for her mother's welfare, Lyta began crying and ran to her mother's side for comfort.
-Circe as angry with Lyta for not following her orders to stay hidden but Wonder Woman verbally chastised Circe to see the situation for what it was: a moment when her child needed her to be a true role-model and to comfort her child.
+Circe was furious with Lyta for ignoring her instructions to stay hidden but Wonder Woman verbally chastised Circe to see the situation for what it was: a moment when her child needed her to be a true role-model and to comfort her child.
 Circe grudgingly agreed and disappeared while holding Lyta, telling her everything is going to be okay.

 When Wonder Woman's homeland of Themyscira was revamped to include a rehabilitation island for prisoners, Circe is captured and held there.
-So that she could not use her magics to escape she is surrounded by the plant Moly, which is the one substance that nullifies Circe's sorceries.
+So that she could not use her magics to escape she is surrounded by plantings of moly, which is the one substance that nullifies Circe's sorceries.
 Lyta is then taken to be raised on the main island along with many orphaned children.
-Though Lyta has trouble bonding with the other children on the island, she does become quite close to several Amazons and takes pleasure in being trained in the Amazon way.
+Though Lyta has trouble bonding with the other girls, she does become quite close to several Amazons and takes pleasure in being trained in the Amazon way.
 After the Amazon Io teaches Lyta how to properly respect the god Poseidon and his domain, Lyta's father Ares appears.
-He incapacitates Io and steals Lyta stating that he means to raise his daughter on his own terms.
-When Circe learns what has happened she escapes her prison and confronts Ares.
+He incapacitates Io and takes Lyta back to his realm.
+When Circe learns what has happened, she escapes her prison and confronts Ares.
 Ares tells Circe that the time of the gods is at a crossroads and that drastic measures needed to be taken.
 Circe agrees to join Ares as his consort, making them new co-rulers of the Underworld.
 Thus, Lyta continued to be cared for by both of her parents, reunited.